Microeconomic Theory at Michigan State University

 In addition to the core theory group, many other faculty conduct microeconomic theoretical research in other fields,

-such as Benjamin Bushong (in behavioral economics), Chris Ahlin (in development economics), Carl Davidson and Steve Matusz (in trade),
+Carl Davidson and Steve Matusz (in trade),

 Jay Wilson (in public economics),